SHOWING STYRIA reinterprets the traditional provincial exhibitions and lifts the "exhibition of the province" onto forward-looking rails.

 With the first edition of SHOWING STYRIA, the province of Styria launched a future-oriented biennial exhibition format in 2021 with the aim of addressing current social issues.

-The second SHOWING STYRIA will be dedicated to the „Diversity of Life“ from April 2023.
-The main venue will be the Herberstein Animal World, which has been part of the Universalmuseum Joanneum since 2022.
-And this time, too, SHOWING STYRIA will be supplemented by a mobile exhibition element.
+The second SHOWING STYRIA was dedicated to the „Diversity of Life“ from April 2023.
+The main venue was the Herberstein Animal World, which has been part of the Universalmuseum Joanneum since 2022.
+And this time, too, SHOWING STYRIA was supplemented by a mobile exhibition element.

-Under the title "Diversity of Life", SHOWING STYRIA 2023 will deal with the fascination, the importance and the threat of biodiversity in nature in a new House of Biodiversity and with natural sites in the Herberstein Animal World as well as in the adjacent Feistritzklamm nature reserve.
-Thus a very important topic is taken up: the meaning and thus the necessity of the preservation of the diversity of species at the example of Styria.
+Under the title "Diversity of Life", SHOWING STYRIA 2023 dealed with the fascination, the importance and the threat of biodiversity in nature in a new House of Biodiversity and with natural sites in the Herberstein Animal World as well as in the adjacent Feistritzklamm nature reserve.
+Thus a very important topic was taken up: the meaning and thus the necessity of the preservation of the diversity of species at the example of Styria. he House of Biodiversity will remain open to visitors even after the end of its opening period.

 Voices on SHOWING STYRIA